-Directions - From the centre of Boyanup, head east along Boyanup-Picton Rd until your reach Dillon Rd.
-Turn right and at Twomey Rd turn left then an immediate right at Crooked Brook Rd.
-Follow this all the way to Boyanup-Ferguson Rd where you'll see signs for Crooked Brook Forest.
-I started at the car park directly to the left as you enter but you can continue down to the main car park where there is a playground and proper information boards.
+Directions - To reach Crooked Brook Forest from the centre of Boyanup, head east along Boyanup-Picton Road until you reach Dillon Road.
+Turn right and at Twomey Road, turn left then an immediate right at Crooked Brook Road.
+Follow this all the way to Boyanup-Ferguson Road where you'll see signs for Crooked Brook Forest.
+I started at the main car park, that is a short drive down Boyanup-Ferguson Road.

 The Hike - Crooked Brook Forest is a place that I had first visited in June 2016, and while I enjoyed the hike, I don't think I fully appreciated how special this location is, especially in the spring time.
 Having made my return in 2021 as I rode through on the Munda Biddi Trail, the volume and variety of wildflowers in late August prompted me to consider a return during the wildflower spectacle months of September or October, and really capture the magic of this bit of Western Australia.